- 1,200 In-lbs

 Brushed Vs Brushless Motor

 The brushed motor is a traditional type and uses carbon brushes.
-These brushes are connected with the commutator.
+These brushes are connected to the commutator.
 So, when the motor spins the brushes face friction.

 This same friction in return generates heat and reduces the torque efficiency as well as power compared to the brushless version.